A tasty retro sausage curry, perfect for a quick and easy midweek meal.

 - Salt and Pepper

-- Heat 1 tbsp of olive oil in a shallow casserole and fry the onion, garlic and ginger on a medium heat until the onion softens (about 4-5 minutes).
+- Heat 1 tablespoon of olive oil in a shallow casserole and fry the onion, garlic and ginger on a medium heat until the onion softens (about 4-5 minutes).

 - Stir in the curry powder and flour and give it a good mix.